influxdata/docs-v2/content/kapacitor/v1.6/administration/configuration.md

 {{% /note %}}

 ### View configuration sections
-Most Kapacitory configuration groups or sections can be viewed as JSON files by using the `GET` request method appending the group identifier to the `/kapacitor/v1/config/` endpoint.
+Most Kapacitor configuration groups or sections can be viewed as JSON files by using the `GET` request method and appending the group identifier to the `/kapacitor/v1/config/` endpoint.
-For example, to get the table groupings of InfluxDB properties:
+For example, to get InfluxDB configuration properties:

+{{< api-endpoint method="get" endpoint="/kapacitor/v1/config/influxdb" >}}

 ```sh
 curl --request GET 'http://localhost:9092/kapacitor/v1/config/influxdb'